TheHipnotisanoPile/hello-world/README.md

 Hi world,
-I am just making same editing in order to se what changes when I make new brunck.
+I am just making same editing in order to see what changes when I make new brunck.
 That's it so far.
 Bye! :)